Sous Vide Steak

 What is sous vide steak and why does it work?

 The reason I switched to this method is control.
 When I cook a steak on my grill or in a skillet, I’m fighting temperature swings the entire time.
 Ovens can fluctuate 20 degrees in either direction.
-A sous vide circulator holds the water within one degree of your target, so the steak physically cannot overcook past that point.
+The circulator holds the water within one degree of your target, so the steak physically cannot overcook past that point.
 I’ve left steaks in the bath for 2 hours when dinner got delayed and they came out just as good as the ones I pulled at the 1-hour mark.

 Youtube